 Install Docker Desktop on Linux

-This page contains information about system requirements, download URLs, and instructions on how to install and update Docker Desktop for Linux.
+This page contains information about general system requirements, supported platforms, and instructions on how to install Docker Desktop for Linux.

 .rpm packages from the following Linux distributions

 |Platform||x86_64 / amd64|

 An experimental package is available for Arch-based distributions.
 Docker has not tested or verified the installation.

 Docker supports Docker Desktop on the current LTS release of the aforementioned distributions and the most recent version.
 As new versions are made available, Docker stops supporting the oldest version and supports the newest version.